 # Cheapest Merchant of Record for SaaS in 2026: Full Pricing Breakdown

 > Looking for the cheapest merchant of record for SaaS?
-This answer-first guide compares Dodo Payments, Creem, Polar, Paddle, FastSpring, Lemon Squeezy, Gumroad, and Whop using real pricing and total cost of ownership math.
+This answer-first guide compares Dodo Payments, Creem, Paddle, FastSpring, Lemon Squeezy, Gumroad, and Whop using real pricing and total cost of ownership math.

 - **Author**: Ayush Agarwal